lcnetdev/bfe/README.md

 * Chrome 34
 * Firefox 24+
 * Safari - 6+
-* Internet Explorer 10+
 * Opera - 12+

 **NOTE:** `bfe` has also not been **thoroughly** tested in the browsers for which support is currently listed.
 It has been developed primarily using Chrome.
 It has been tested in both Chrome and Safari mobile versions.
+IE is no longer supported.

 Issues
 ------